someobserver/recurgence/README.md

 You've seen this before, likely today.

-The brilliant person who can't change their mind.
-The organization with all the right data making all the wrong decisions.
-The algorithm that optimizes itself into irrelevance.
-The activist movement eating itself alive.
+A brilliant mind who can't make up their mind.
+A productivity expert whose life is complete chaos.
+The startup that scales itself to death.
+A democracy that votes itself into authoritarianism.
+A couple that knows exactly what's wrong and continues doing it—over, and over, and over.

-Every recursive system—minds, cultures, institutions, AI systems—fails in precisely the same dozen ways.
-Not *similar* ways. *The same ways*, following identical mathematical signatures, because they're all expressions of the same underlying field dynamics.
+Every recursive system $\circlearrowright \rightarrow$ minds, cultures, institutions, AI systems fails in precisely the same dozen ways.
+Not *similar* ways.
+The <u>same ways</u>, following identical mathematical signatures, because they're all expressions of the same underlying field dynamics.

 Once you see the pattern, you can't unsee it.
 But more importantly, **you can predict it.**